·

 SGIP Rebate Levels

 Equity Category — Available to households earning less than 80% of their county's area median income (AMI), or those living in disadvantaged communities as defined by CalEnviroScreen.
 The rebate jumps to $850 per kWh.
-For that same 13.5 kWh battery, that's $11,475 — enough to cover most or all of the cost.
+For that same 13.5 kWh system, that's $11,475 — enough to cover most or all of the cost.

-Equity Resiliency Category — The highest incentive tier, available to qualifying households in areas at risk of wildfires or power shutoffs.
+Equity Resilience Category — The highest incentive tier, available to qualifying households in areas at risk of wildfires or power shutoffs.
 The rebate reaches $1,000 per kWh, which for a 13.5 kWh system means $13,500 — often covering 100% of the installation cost.

 Real Numbers for Real Homeowners